 iv) Water supply should be reliable

-Make sure to sort out water supply before construction works begin.
+Make sure to sort out the water supply before construction works begin.
 If possible make sure you connect water to your plot.
-Otherwise you would have to rely on water vendors, an expensive and unreliable source.
+Otherwise, you would have to rely on water vendors, an expensive and unreliable source.

 Who is going to build your house?